machineagency/howto/trotec_speedy_400/README.md

 # Trotec Speedy 400 Standard Operating Procedure

-Last updated on 2 January 2022
+Last updated on 24 March 2023

 This is the Standard Operating Procedure for the Machine Agency Laser Cutter (Trotec Speedy 400).
 For questions about this machine, contact the machine